-Connecting the Compute Stick to a television was easy, I simply had to plug it into a free HDMI port and turn the device on.
+Connecting the Compute Stick to the television was easy, I simply had to plug it into a free HDMI port and turn the device on.
 I started with a USB keyboard to get the device setup and connected to WiFi first.
 Then, you’re in Windows 8.1, ready to go.
 Getting the right resolution for my TV set was much more difficult.
-My television didn’t offer a great deal of resolution options, and the Intel Graphics tools lacked the ability to fine tune the video size.
+My television didn’t offer a lot of resolution options, and the Intel Graphics tools lacked the ability to fine-tune the video size.
 Given that, there was no way to create an optimal display showing the entire desktop without black bars around the screen .

 The specifications are light for some features.
 The unit I tested only supported 802.11bgn WiFi and the single USB port is 2.0 .
 Given that this device requires these two specifications for core operations, I wonder why they didn’t push as much as possible into the build.
 Perhaps more unusual is that the processor is 64-Bit capable, but Intel chose to use the Windows 32 bit edition .
 Another version should be available now that includes Ubuntu 64 bit.